track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 - **Evaluation metrics:** These are specific criteria we will accomplish through this proposal.

 ### <a name="north-stars">North Stars</a>
-1. The Trackasia Native toolkit should use Metal for rendering on iOS & MacOS
+1. The MapLibre Native toolkit should use Metal for rendering on iOS & MacOS
 2. The Metal implementation should follow the pattern laid out the Rendering Modularization PR.

 ### <a name="core">Core Functionality</a>